waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **impassable:** Walls, cannot be entered.
 - **ledge:** One-way downward traversal.
 - **cuttable:** Can be removed with CUT.
 On Route 8, these can spawn randomly, blocking paths.
+- **warp:** A tile that transports the player to another location, either on the same map or a different one.

 ## Investigation Notes
 - **Route 8 Spawning Trees:** Need to investigate if there's a specific trigger for the trees spawning, or if it's purely random.
 This could be related to step count or specific tile interactions.